Ellen Miller (mountaineer): Climbing career

 Miller began climbing as a young woman, first climbing in Coloardo and then in Mexico.
 She gained experience climbing before travelling to Alaska to climb Denali.
 Then she spent 25 years working seasonally in the Himalayas as a trekking guide.
 Over her mountaineering career, she has summited Cho Oyu (1999), Mustagh-Ata, Ama Dablam, Acocagua, Manaslu, Mt.
 Elbrus, and Kilimanjaro.
 She has additionally climbed all significant Ecuadoran volcanoes and all 54 of Colorado's 14,000 foot peaks.

 In 2001, she first climbed Mount Everest, from the Tibetan approach.

 In 2002, she was named Colorado Sportswoman of the Year.
 That year, she summited Mount Everest from the Nepal Side.
 In May 2009, she became the second American woman to climb Lhotse, after her friend Christine Boskoff.
 Miller dedicated her climb to Boskoff.
 That fall, Miller had her second hip replacement, and was unsure if she would be able to continue mountaineering.
 In 2003, she returned to Everest for the 50th anniversary of the mountain's first summit, but was unable to climb when the Nepalese government limited climbing permits.
-In Nepal, she married international mountaineering guide Bill Crouse a Nepalese style wedding.
+In Nepal, she married international mountaineering guide Bill Crouse in a Nepalese style wedding.

-In May 2012, she completed the Himalayan Triple Crown, after summitting Nuptse, becoming the first American woman to accomplish the feat.
-At the time of her summit of Nuptse, only 20 people had previously summitted the mountain.
+In May 2012, she completed the Himalayan Triple Crown, after summiting Nuptse, becoming the first American woman to accomplish the feat.
+At the time of her summit of Nuptse, only 20 people had previously summited the mountain.
 In 2013 at age 54 she announced her retirement from high altitude mountaineering, but not climbing.
 At the time she said, “I’m always going to climb mountains...I just feel like my days above 22,000, 23,000 feet are over.
 There are other mountains around the world I’ve had my eye on that I would love to do...As I get older, the most important thing I’m learning about climbing is that at the end of the day, when I’m 85 years old, it’s not going to be about the summits I’ve checked off my list.
 It’s going to be about the people and the relationships and the beautiful days I spent with different people."